-Sarajevo has good connections to the major cities including Mostar, Foca, Banja Luka and Tuzla.
+Sarajevo has excellent connections to the major cities including Mostar, Foca, Banja Luka and Tuzla.
 The corridor 5C passes through the city continuing to Budapest on the north and the Adriatic Sea on the south.

 Since 1885, the electric tramway operates during the day and at nighttime.
 Besides the seven tramway lines, there are five trolleybus lines and many bus routes.
 Currently, public transportation is undergoing renovation and modernisation.

-The train is very convenient for intercity travels, as well as, to the neighbouring countries.
-There are frequent connections to the other cities across the country, as well as, to Zagreb and Belgrade.
+The train is very convenient for intercity travels, as well as to the neighbouring countries.
+There are frequent connections to the other cities across the country, as well as to Zagreb and Belgrade.
 The trains are not fast, but they offer a comfortable ride.

 Sarajevo bus station handles domestic and international bus connections.
 Several buses per day run from Sarajevo to Mostar and Banja Luka, while one bus line per day is available to Graz, Vienna, Split and Dubrovnik.
 For intercity travels, a surcharge for luggage applies.

-The Sarajevo taxi service offers an efficient way to get around the city.
+Sarajevo taxi service offers an efficient way to get around the city.
 City taxis charge by the meter, and you can hail a taxi along the street or outside the airport, train or bus station.
-However, the city taxi can get extremely expensive due to illegal drivers and scams.
+However, city taxi can get extremely expensive due to illegal drivers and scams.
 Make sure to set the rate before entering the vehicle.

 Sarajevo International Airport (SJJ) is known as Butmir Airport and handles domestic, as well as, international flights to destinations in Europe and Asia.
 The busiest routes are to Istanbul, Dubai, Vienna, Zagreb and Munich.

-Eurolines offer airport transfer shuttle service to the city centre.
+Eurolines offer shuttle service to the city centre.
 A different timetable applies depending on the season.
 Trolleybus number 103 runs daily from Sarajevo city centre to the airport.
 The trolleybus stop is at Dobrinja, approximately 600 meters away from the airport.

-For direct transfer to your accommodation, booking a private Sarajevo airport transfer is the most convenient option.
+For the direct transfer to your accommodation, booking a private Sarajevo airport transfer is the most convenient option.
 Our airport taxi service is all-inclusive, with new vehicles, and you can choose the pickup time according to your needs.
 The airport taxi will be at the airport when you arrive, and the driver will meet you with a sign showing your name.